Shellyspike/Primo/Primo.Office.MyOffice_en.md

 - **Codepage**.
 - **File path**: By clicking the button ![alt text](image-3.png), you can specify the file path in the Explorer window.

-**Note**: In all the components listed below, the table file path is specified in the "MyOffice Table" container.

 ---

 #### "Sheets" Subsection